orange-lang/orange/README.md

 # Goals

 - _Be Productive_.
 Provide a simple syntax for writing code quickly and make it easy to download and install project dependencies.
 Provide strict type checking to make sure basic type errors can’t happen.
 - _Be Extendible_.
-Allow developers to extend new interfaces to existing types, and allow for creating/downloading compiler extensions that can add new language features and code checks.
+Allow developers to extend new interfaces to existing types, and allow creating/using compiler extensions that can add new language features or code checks.
 - _Be Flexible_.
-Combine the extendibility and productivity to make Orange suitable for any kind of development, from embedded programming to high-level applications like web servers.
+Combine the extendability and productivity to make Orange suitable for any kind of development, from embedded programming to high-level applications like web servers.

 # Resources